Fanzaatsila/Fanzaatsila.github.io/README.md

 ## Usage

-To get started with Amplication, the hosted version of the product can be used.
-You can get started immediately at [app.amplication.com](https://app.amplication.com).
-After the login page, you will be guided through creating your first service.
-The [website](https://amplication.com) provides an overview of the application, additional information on the product and guides can be found in the [docs](https://docs.amplication.com).
+To get started with this Github Pages, the hosted version of the product can be used.
+You can get started immediately at [Fanza | Web Profile](https://shreejan-35.github.io/Fanza-Web-Profile/).

 <details>
 <summary>